Hrafngud/gungnr/backend_guidelines.md

 - Add or update CNAME for `<subdomain>.<domain>`.
 - Keep local `cloudflared` config as the source of ingress rules.
 - Update ingress file safely (preserve catch-all) and restart tunnel.
+- Support a single tunnel at a time and expose tunnel + config preview in the UI.

 ### Docker and Host Actions
 - Prefer Docker socket for container control; fall back to `docker compose` CLI if needed.